- posted by:

 Cost of a marriage license and ceremony that can be performed at the office: $360 on a weekend.

-Flights for M’s mum and friends who live in Sydney: $250 return per person.
+Flights for my partner’s mum and friends who live in Sydney: $250 return per person.

 Accommodation for the weekend: Our house.

-Food for the weekend for M’s mum and M’s friends while at the house: Whatever they want to spend.
+Food for the weekend for my partner’s mum and her friends while at the house: Whatever they want to spend.

 So as you can see, it’s much easier to get married in our own country but we can’t do that and if same sex marriage were to ever get legalised in Australia, we would need to spend money to divorce in whatever country we had gotten married in and then get married again in Australia.